myl-google/Broadsea/bigquery/README.md

 psql "host=<cloud_sql_ip> dbname=postgres user=postgres" -f source_source_daimon.sql
 ```

+## Copy a subset of the ohdsi schema from postgres into bigquery

 - Confirm that results_tables_whitelist.txt has the same tables as listed at the
   bottom of
   http://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:webapi:multiple_datasets_configuration